4 Ways to Close the Orgasm Gap

 Above ANYTHING else, if the sexual scales aren’t balanced, the best thing you can do is talk to each other about what is or isn’t working.
 No one is a mind reader, so how are you supposed to get past a ten minute gap between orgasms if the most you do is give your partner a look?
 Sorry, not sorry – your look says nothing.

 If you take longer to orgasm and your partner always seems to finish when you feel like you’re getting the short end of the stick, don’t play the blame game.
 Bring up some things that will help you reach your climactic goals outside the bedroom so you can work together to make sure you both finish the next time you’re horizontal (or vertical).

 If you need more oral sex, tell them it’s pivotal to your arousal.
 Have a certain position that helps you finish, let them know what it is.
 The point is, you shouldn’t be afraid to tell someone what you need to have an orgasm – it isn’t selfish, it’s fair.
 And if they can’t see that, do you really want to be with them anyways?

-Whatever combination of couple you are, both you and your partner should work together on helping each other across the euphoric finish line that is orgasm.
+Whatever combination of couple you are, both you and your partner should work together on helping each other across orgasm gap.
 Very few will have the same minute count when it comes to that finish, and it’s okay to realize that.
 The thing is, while there may be a start and a finish, it isn’t a race – so enjoy the journey.